I love old maps and love to decorate with them. Recently I made some

 IKEA Map Table Hack – Using Image Transfer

 This other method still uses Mod Podge but this time as an image transfer.
-I used this method to hack the kids IKEA table in the playroom with a map of my favorite city Hong Kong.
+I used this method to hack the kid’s IKEA table in the playroom with a map of my favourite city Hong Kong.

 I used Map

-I love both my map tables but I think the vintage world map one is my favorite.
-I love to sit looking at the map whilst I’m having my morning coffee planning my next trip.
+I love my map tables, but I think the vintage world map is my favourite.
+I love looking at the map while having my morning coffee and planning my next trip.

 Collection of large free maps to download.
 World maps, country maps & popular cities.

-If you liked this post you will also like some of my other map DIYs and crafts:
+If you liked this post, you will also like some of my other decoupage projects and map DIYs and crafts:

 Simple Ikea Moppe Map Hack